LGBTQ rights in Nepal: Response to the ruling

-A bill to legalize same-sex marriage was drafted and was supposed to be introduced by 2010.
-In the drafting of the new Nepalese Constitution, same-sex marriage and protection for sexual minorities were supposed to be established.
-However, negotiations on the new Constitution failed and Prime Minister Baburam Bhattarai dissolved the Constituent Assembly on 28 May 2012 in preparation for new elections.
-As a result, the future of explicitly addressing the legality of same-sex marriage was uncertain.
-Ultimately, the Constitution was adopted in 2015 but does not address same-sex marriage.
+A bill to legalize same-sex marriage was drafted and scheduled to be introduced by 2010.
+In the drafting of the new Nepalese Constitution, same-sex marriage and protection for sexual minorities were also expected to be established.
+However, negotiations on the new Constitution failed and Prime Minister Baburam Bhattarai dissolved the 1st Nepalese Constituent Assembly on 28 May 2012 in preparation for new elections.
+Ultimately, when the Constitution was finally adopted in 2015 by the 2nd Nepalese Constituent Assembly, it did not address same-sex marriage.
+Furthermore, the new Nepali Civil Code, which came into effect in 2017, did not solidify same-sex marriage.
+Instead it specifically defined marriage as being between partners of the opposite sex As a result, activists and legal scholars have criticized the Civil Code as being contrary to the Supreme Court guidelines.